 I wonder whether you could post a very timely comment thread.
 I sat down, as I do every year, to address and send my holiday cards – only to realize that as a first-year attorney at a rather large firm that I had no idea who I should include on my mailing list.
 Likewise, I’ve accepted a clerkship in the relatively near future – would it be appropriate to send a card to the judge or to the chambers?
 I’m very curious to hear others’ thoughts on whom they include on their lists and why.
 When is it thoughtful to send a card to a higher-up, and when is it just kissing behind? :) How does one cull the list – it can’t be that one sends a card to every person one has ever worked with!

 We sympathize — office politics are incredibly difficult to navigate come holiday-time.
 First, we stand by our advice last year on how to send holiday cards to coworkers, from how to address the letters, what kind of letters to pick, and so forth.
-(Pictured: New Year’s Fireworks, a pack of 8 available at MomaStore.org for $17.95.)
+(Pictured: New Year’s Fireworks, no longer available at MomaStore.org for $17.95.)

 Secondly: Of course you don’t have to send them to everyone you work with, the possible exception being when you’re the owner of a business.
 But presumably, you would know everyone then — which is most likely not the case now.
 For our $.02, we would build the co-worker card list as follows:

 - Good friends who you also see outside of work.

 - Your secretary (and her cash gift or gift card — our old poll on this (with lots of comments) is here…)

 - Co-workers with whom you actively work — if you’re on a team of 50 people but directly report to 2 people, and work with another 3 people at your level, we would include those 5.